 W.D.
 Campbell recorded and sketched about 250 Aboriginal rock art sites across Sydney across nine parishes (predominantly engraving sites).
 A number of the coastal and what are now inner-city sites have been lost to development and weathering, but many of the engravings are still in good condition.

-An Aboriginal engraving of a "dancing man", axe grinding grooves and a water channel on a long rock platform below the Waratak Trail.
+An Aboriginal engraving of a deity (probably Baiame) on a large rock platform below the Taber trig station

 - Number of motifs: 1